aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/comboboxactivexcontrol/_index.md

 ```

-For the description of this property, please see [getColumnWidths()](../../com.aspose.cells/comboboxactivexcontrol\#getColumnWidths--)
+Sets the width of the column.

 **Parameters:**
 | Parameter | Type | Description |